raphael-group/LAML/README.md

 run_laml -c <character_matrix> -t <tree_topology>
 ```
 LAML requires the following two input files:
-1. A sequence file in character matrix format (cells by sites, with a header for site names expected).
-The user should specify the (i) delimiter: tab (default), comma, whitespace are all valid, (ii) missing character: '-' if not specified.
-We expect a header with a list of site names.
-Every subsequent line should begin with the cell name.
-See [examples/character_matrix](https://github.com/raphael-group/LAML/blob/master/examples/character_matrix.csv) for an example.
+1. A file containing the character matrix, a [tab-separated values (TSV) file](https://en.wikipedia.org/wiki/Tab-separated_values) that has rows representing  cells and columns representing target sites.
+This file must have a header showing a list of site names and every subsequent line must begin with the cell name.
+Values of the character matrix must be either non-negative intergers or '?', with 0 indicating the unmutated state, other intergers indicating mutated state, and '?' indicating missing data.
+Refer to the paper for more details.
 2. A tree topology, given in [newick format](https://en.wikipedia.org/wiki/Newick_format).

-See [examples/character_matrix](https://github.com/raphael-group/LAML/blob/master/examples/starting.tree) for an example
+See an example character matrix in [examples/example1/character_matrix.csv](https://github.com/raphael-group/LAML/tree/laml/examples/example1/character_matrix.csv) and an example tree topology in [examples/example1/starting.tree](https://github.com/raphael-group/LAML/tree/laml/examples/example1/starting.tree)

 There are four output files:

 1. `<output_prefix>_trees.nwk`: the output tree with time-resolved branch lengths
 2. `<output_prefix>_params.txt`: this file reports the dropout rate, silencing rate, and negative log-likelihood.
 3. `<output_prefix>_annotations.txt`: this file contains the inferred maximum likelihood sequences for all internal nodes and leaf nodes, with possible characters and associated probabilities for sites with more than one possibility.
-4. `<output_prefix>.log`: everything LAML writes to the stdout terminal will also be automatically saved to this logfile.
+4. `<output_prefix>.log`: the logfile of LAML.

 ## Examples
 To try the following examples, first do the followings: